Also been caught up by the musical and dancing fashion of TikTok?

 - Subtitles are generally positioned in the center and at the bottom.
 Checksub’s default settings take this into account.

 - Avoid using strong colors such as red or yellow.
 Prefer white and black.

 - The size of the subtitles should be optimized in relation to the size of the mobile screens.
 Do not make them too large (5% of the screen size at most).

-- If you don’t need differentiating font, we will advise you to use the classics without serif like Roboto, Tiresias, Times New Roman.
-If you want a little more originality, here’s a little guide to the best subtitles to consult.
+- If you don’t need a differentiating font, we will advise you to use the classics without serif like Roboto, Tiresias, Times New Roman.
+If you want a little more originality, here’s a little guide about the best subtitles font.